 Maya is a sculpture which acts as a three-dimensional pixelated portrait.
-As with a heavily pixelated two dimensional image made of squares, from a distance the sculptures can be easily read.
+As with a heavily pixelated two dimensional image made of squares, from a distance the sculpture can be easily read.
 As the viewer gets closer the object appears to fragment into cubes.

 The artwork was installed from 2013-2015 on platform 1 at Bristol Temple Meads train station.

 Every occasion in our lives now seems to be documented with the plethora of cameras we carry around with us.
 Images are shared and distributed online for our family, friends and the public to see.
 Unsure of the implications of this life online, will photos of us remain on the internet forever?
 Or will they simply get lost and become anonymous in the billions of images we upload each year?
-With the permission of Luke Jerram’s daughter, this portrait raises some of these issues.
+With the permission of Luke’s daughter, this portrait raises some of these issues.